Skip to content

 CostFreeFree & open source

 Tokemon takes zero minutes per day.
 You glance at the menu bar when you want to, click for details when you need them, and get alerted automatically when something requires attention.
-The time you save goes back into actual development work.

 When Manual Tracking Is Fine